TL;DR: What if money and time are the same resource, just stored in different containers?

 Scenario B: You love building things.
 You open a beer, put on music, and treat it as a puzzle.
 This isn’t labor; it’s leisure.
 The time wasn’t “spent”; it was enjoyed.
 You saved money.

 Life is finite.
-We only have so many hours in the battery.
 The tragedy isn’t running out of charge; it’s wasting the charge on things that don’t matter.

 I’m running this experiment right now.